Language & Life

 *Ben Elton's ironic AI antonym 'authentic stupidity' neatly expresses the risk caused by replacing skills such as critical thinking, emotional intelligence or plain old 'common sense', with a lazy or premature reliance on artificial intelligence.

-**To understand more about the importance of oracy in education, link here to the excellent report of the Oracy Education Commission (October 2024)
+**To understand more about the importance of oracy in education, link here to the excellent report of the Oracy Education Commission (October 2024).
+See also this link to a brief summary of Plato's imagined debate between the gods as to whether or not to grant the gift of writing to the Egyptian people.

 My story